-Currently Not Collectible (CNC) Status Help
+IRS Currently Not Collectible (CNC) Status

 Currently Not Collectible (CNC) status may temporarily stop IRS collection activity when a taxpayer cannot afford to pay due to financial hardship.
 We help evaluate and request CNC status when appropriate.

 Currently Not Collectible (CNC) is an IRS collection status that may temporarily suspend active collection actions when a taxpayer demonstrates financial hardship and cannot make payments without being unable to meet necessary living expenses.
+CNC status does not eliminate the tax debt.
+Interest and penalties may continue to accrue, and the IRS may review your financial situation periodically to determine whether CNC should remain in place.

 Who May Qualify for CNC Status?

-CNC status may be appropriate if:
+CNC status may be appropriate if

 You cannot afford monthly payments after necessary living expenses